rapidsai/cuxfilter/README.md

 #declare dashboard
 d = cux_df.dashboard([chart1, chart3, chart4], sidebar=[chart2], layout=cuxfilter.layouts.feature_and_double_base, title='Auto Accident Dataset')

-#run the dashboard as a webapp:
+# run the dashboard as a webapp:
+# Bokeh and Datashader based charts also have a `save` tool on the side toolbar, which can download and save the individual chart when interacting with the dashboard.
 # d.show('jupyter-notebook/lab-url')

 #run the dashboard within the notebook cell